trivago/gollum/docs/src/gen/consumer/syslogd.rst

 Syslogd
 =======

-The syslogd consumer accepts messages from a syslogd compatible socket.
+The syslogd consumer creates a syslogd-compatible log server and receives messages on a TCP or UDP port or a UNIX filesystem socket.